Pennsylvania Roads - US 22 - E. of Ebensburg

 Eastbound

-On the freeway between Ebensburg and Altoona.
+Continuing on the freeway to Altoona.
 The Ebensburg exit is the old eastern end of the western Pennsylvania US 422 (yes, there are two in the same state), while Summit is a direct exit to Old US 22 through the Allegheny Portage Railroad Historic Site.

 One representative sign from the highway east of Harrisburg.

 All east of the I-78 duplex, first and fourth signs courtesy Lou Corsaro.
 This part of US 22 was I-78 through PA; although substandard, it was grandfathered in the original system, and there was even an I-378 into Bethlehem.
-However, NJ's piece of 22 through Alpha simply isn't upgradable, so I-78 was brought on a new alignment south of Allentown-Bethlehem (this new road was needed anyway to handle traffic), and the now-orphaned I-378 degraded into PA 378.
+However, NJ's piece of 22 through Phillipsburg simply isn't upgradable, so I-78 was brought on a new alignment south of Allentown-Bethlehem (this new road was needed anyway to handle traffic), and the now-orphaned I-378 degraded into PA 378.
+One plan had I-78 following US 22 until just before West Easton, then breaking off to meet the current alignment toward NJ.
+(Bypassing Alpha to the north instead of the south was also part of that old plan, but survived into the development of the current alignment.)

 Finishing the button copy in the last city in Pennsylvania.